 That is important after it slipped nearer to next interim support at .6690-77, which it has not rallied much from since early August.
 The .6500 and .6250 areas are next supports this side of the .6000 area October 2008 16-year trading low.
-And even on any recent nominally positive US-China announcements, it was only back up temporarily above the .6825 area until the recent psychological improvement on ostensible US-China talks progress had encouraged it to churn modestly back above it; yet with it dropping again despite previous hopeful statements, and now likely experiencing more pressure on the deterioration of the US-China talks.
+And even on any recent nominally positive US-China announcements, it was only back up temporarily above the .6825 area until the previous psychological improvement on ostensible US-China talks progress had encouraged it to churn modestly back above it; yet with it dropping again despite previous hopeful statements, even if it has churned back above it despite deterioration of the US-China talks.

 While EMERGING CURRENCIES are still more country-specific trends, previous US DOLLAR weakness into early this year was assisting them.
 That was partially on central bank accommodation creating more extensive economic hope.
+Yet now the US DOLLAR INDEX weakness being related to the failure of the US-China Phase I negotiations is leaving the EMERGING CURRENCIES back under pressure.